Josh Chapman: Academic Director

 Brian Counihan is a founding faculty member of Community High, where he teaches courses in the humanities, art history, curatorial studies and studio art.
 Brian grew up in the Republic of Ireland and received a degree in painting and printmaking from Crawford School of Art, in Cork City.
 He also has a B.A. in Art History summa cum laude from Northwestern University and was awarded The Elizabeth Dipple Award for his M.A.L.S. thesis that explored the work of James Joyce and contemporary culture.
 Prior to joining Community High School, Brian taught studio art at Randolph Macon Women’s College and Lynchburg College.
 Additionally, Brian is very involved in the regional art community, having served on the Art Museum of Western Virginia/Taubman Museum’s education committee for six years and served as the Taubman Museum’s Curator for Community Engagement.
-He is currently the founding director of the Marginal Arts Festival, founding director of Liminal Alternative Artspace, and an active member of a variety of cultural organizations in the region.
+He is the co-director of Liminal Station, an alternative artspace in downtown Roanoke, and an active member of a variety of cultural organizations in the region.

 Les Epstein teaches courses in Theatre and the Humanities.
 He received undergraduate degrees in Theater Performance and English from Otterbein College, an MA in English from Miami (Ohio) University and continued with studies in Literature at New York University and in Theatre Education at The Ohio State University.
 He completed his teacher training at Mary Baldwin College.
 Les spent 20 years in theater and opera management, including ten seasons as education director and production coordinator for Opera Columbus (Ohio) and seven as the executive director for the Children’s Theatre of Winston-Salem (N.C.).
 He is also a seasoned stage director, librettist and playwright, and in those capacities has worked for companies across the United States.